Joyful Revolution: Poverty, Social Justice and the Story of Mary Rabagliati

 To learn more about the book

-There is also an article about this book on ATD Fourth World’s international website, here.
+- There is an article about this book on ATD Fourth World’s international website, here.